Chalarangelo/30-seconds-of-code/content/snippets/js/s/nullish-coalescing-optional-chaining.md

 ## Optional chaining

-The [optional chaining operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) (`?.`) allows us to access deeply nested object properties without having to validate each reference in the nesting chain.
-In case of a reference being nullish (`null` or `undefined`) the optional chaining operator will short-circuit, returning `undefined`.
+The [optional chaining operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) (`?.`) allows us to **access deeply nested object properties** without having to validate each reference in the nesting chain.
+In case of a reference being nullish (`null` or `undefined`) the optional chaining operator will **short-circuit**, returning `undefined`.
 The optional chaining operator can also be used with function calls, returning `undefined` if the given function does not exist.

 The resulting code is shorter and simpler, as you can see below: